Dense Prediction with Attentive Feature Aggregation: Experiments

 In this section, we conduct several ablation studies on the Cityscapes validation set to validate each component of AFA-DLA.
 The main baseline model we compare to is DLA~\cite{yu2018deep} with DLA-34 as backbone.
 All the results are listed in Table~\ref{ablation-results}.
 We also provide visualizations in order to qualitatively evaluate our model.

-\parsection{Binary Fusion.} We first evaluate our attentive binary fusion module, which can learn and predict the importance of each input signal during fusion.
-Compared to using standard linear fusion operators, introducing nonlinearity and using channel attention during binary fusion achieves around 1.1 mean IoU improvement.
+\parsection{Binary Fusion.} We first evaluate our attentive binary fusion module, which can learn the importance of each input signal during fusion.
+Compared to using standard linear fusion operators, introducing nonlinearity and using channel attention (denoted CA) during binary fusion achieves around 1.1 mean IoU improvement.
 This demonstrates that more expressive aggregation can drastically improve the results.
-When we additionally use spatial attention, we observe 0.6 points further improvement.
+When we additionally use spatial attention (denoted SA + CA), we observe 0.6 points further improvement.

-\parsection{Attention Mechanism.} We validate our AFA design with taking opposite strategy and using both input features to generate each attention.
-We also apply the CBAM~\cite{woo2018cbam} module on top of the original DLA linear aggregation node to refine the aggregated feature as our another baseline.
-As shown in Table~\ref{ablation-results}, switching the attention module inputs will have even worse performance than only using channel attention.
-If we generate the the spatial and channel attention by using both two features concatenated together, the performance also decrease to 75.77 mIoU and use more computation.
-Furthermore, while CBAM improves the original DLA by 1.27 mIoU, our attentive binary fusion further improves by 0.44 mIoU.
-The results show that the design of the aggregation node should consider the properties of the input features and our AFA is the most effective.
+\parsection{Attention Mechanism.} We validate the design of AFA by evaluating various other strategies for computing attention.
+Switching the input of spatial and channel attention modules (denoted Swap) can lead to a minor improvement, but it is even worse than only using channel attention.
+We also apply the CBAM~\cite{woo2018cbam} module on top of the original DLA linear aggregation nodes to refine the aggregated features as another baseline.
+Finally, we concatenate both input features and use it to generate each attention (denoted Both), which requires much more computation.
+On the contrary, our attentive binary fusion design can achieve the best performance.
+This shows that the design of the aggregation node should consider the properties of the input features and AFA is the most effective.

-\parsection{Auxiliary Segmentation Head.} We add several auxiliary segmentation heads into AFA-DLA to stabilize the training of attention mechanism, which is common practice among other popular baseline models.
-The whole backbone can be supervised by the auxiliary losses efficiently and they can alleviate gradient vanishing issues.
-We see about 0.3 mean IoU improvement.
+\parsection{Auxiliary Segmentation Head.} We add several auxiliary heads into AFA-DLA to stabilize the training, which is common practice among other popular baseline models.
+The whole backbone can be supervised by the auxiliary losses efficiently.
+We see about 0.3 mIoU improvement.

 \parsection{Multiple Feature Fusion.} We apply our multiple feature fusion to enable AFA-DLA to fully leverage intermediate features in the network.
 This gives the network more flexibility in selecting relevant features for computing the final feature.
-By adding the multiple feature fusion module, we gain another 0.6 mean IoU improvement.
+By adding the multiple feature fusion module, we gain another 0.6 mIoU.